Home » Costa Brava » 10 things to do in Girona to discover the city like a local

 The connections from Barcelona are excellent, and you can either reach Girona by car or public transport.

-That’s why we recommend taking the high-speed AVE train.
-In just 38 min you can be in Girona, and it drops you off close to the city centre.
+That’s why we recommend taking the high-speed train.
+In just 38 minutes, you can be in Girona, and it drops you off close to the city centre.
 Check the train schedule here.
-You can purchase the tickets at the Estació de Sants in Barcelona or online if you want to secure a seat.
+If you want to secure a seat, you can purchase the tickets at the Estació de Sants in Barcelona or online.

 Girona is one of our favourite cities in Catalonia, and we hope you’ve loved visiting it with us!
 If you’ve tried a new restaurant, enjoyed the sights we’ve mentioned, or found this guide helpful, we’d love to hear from you!